slevithan/regex/README.md

 Here, the `{0}` quantifier at the end once again prevents matching its group at that position, while enabling all of the named groups within it to be used by reference.

-Named groups used only by reference still appear on the `groups` object of matches, with the value `undefined` (since they don't participate in the match).
-See the next section on definition groups for a way to prevent groups used only by reference from polluting the `groups` object.
+When *using* a regex to find matches, named groups defined this way will still appear on the match's `groups` object, with the value `undefined` (since they don't participate in the match).
+See the next section on [definition groups](#definition-groups) for a way to prevent groups used only by reference from appearing on the `groups` object of matches.
 </details>

 > [!NOTE]